 7. Does your dog show any aggression to other dogs — over food, toys, or on meeting?

 Please note that Paws Inn is unable to accept dogs that are hyperactive; prone to excessive barking either indoors or outdoor; destructive; has not been desexed; Alsatian-X breeds or American Staffies.

 The highlight of dog boarding and doggy day care at Paws Inn is the wonderful outings.
 The beach runs and the bush walks where customers bond even more closely while sniffing together.
 Or as John jokes, “checking their emails”.

-Socialising with other dogs on a regular basis is the most valuable part of day care for your dog.
-Bonding on walks with John; meeting the regular Day Care customers like Othello, seen here in the grass; relaxing in the garden with Jackie while she has a cuppa and learning how to patiently wait your turn at treat time.”
+Socialising with other dogs on a regular basis is the most valuable part of boarding and day care for your dog.
+Bonding on walks with John; playing hide ‘n seek in the long grass, a game loved by our dearly departed Othello; relaxing in the garden with Jackie while she has a cuppa and learning how to patiently wait your turn at treat time.